Synnöve Solbakken (1934 film)

 Synnöve Solbakken is a Swedish drama film from 1934 directed by Tancred Ibsen.
 The film script was written by Ibsen and Torsten Flodén.
 It is based on Bjørnstjerne Bjørnson's 1857 novel Synnøve Solbakken.

-The film was shot at Irefilm's studios in Stockholm, and the outdoor scenes were shot in Vågå.
+The film was shot at Irefilm's studios in Stockholm, and the outdoor scenes were shot in Vågå Municipality.
 Synnöve Solbakken premiered on October 22, 1934, at the Skandia cinema in Stockholm.
 The novel was adapted for film two other times in Sweden, in 1919 and in 1957.

 Plot

 Torbjörn and Synnöve are two children living in the same valley.
 Synnöve's mother does not like them playing with each other because Torbjörn's grandfather drinks.
 They have both now grown up.
 Torbjörn is teased for having an alcoholic grandfather.
 This leads to fights, which Synnöve wants him to stop.
 During a fight, Torbjörn is stabbed in the back and paralyzed.
 He asks Synnöve to seek another man and not commit herself to a cripple.
 One day he sees his father's carriage overturn and, distressed by the event, he suddenly get up for the first time since the paralysis.
 A miracle has happened, and he can finally have his beloved.